Lecturer: Valery Nakariakov

 - Know the structure of the Sun and the main features and phenomena observed on the solar surface and in the solar atmosphere

-- Understand the basic physical processes at work in the sun
+- Understand the physical processes at work in the sun

-- Be able to describe the basic dynamic processes operating in the Sun, in terms of MHD
+- Be able to describe the dynamic processes operating in the Sun, in terms of MHD

 - An outline of observational properties ranging from the solar interior ot the Sun's outer atmosphere